 Herding dog breeds, once categorized in working group by AKC, are originally bred and specifically trained to herd and protect livestock.
 These dog breeds are often recognized for their intelligence and responsiveness to training, making them capable of managing herds of animals such as sheep, goats, and cattle.
-With their energetic and focused nature, herding dogs are designed to work tirelessly in any condition, displaying remarkable agility and speed.
+With their energetic and focused nature, herding dogs are designed to work tirelessly in any condition, displaying remarkable agility and sphttps://www.collieball.com/blog/a-day-in-the-life-of-a-herding-dog/eed.

 Historically, these herding dog breeds have been invaluable assets to farmers and shepherds, helping in the movement of farm animals, sheep or cattle, and protecting them from predators.
 Each dog breed within the herding group possesses unique characteristics and skills honed by their breed's specific role and the environment in which they were developed.
 From the swift Border Collie to the tireless Australian Cattle Dog, herding dogs represent a diverse and fascinating group within the canine kingdom.